 Ever since quinoa made a huge splash on the food scene, grains and seeds have been a major trend.
 I've been enjoying discovering various varieties myself, including bulgur and wheatberries.
 Thanks to their high protein and mineral content, seeds and grains are indispensable in mostly plant-based kitchens like mine.
 Buckwheat was beyond a 'staple' in my Ukrainian household growing up.
 It would be served cold for breakfast with milk and sugar, and then as a side during dinner, with whatever meaty main course was being served that . . .

 In the practice of food styling, props are meant to complement the recipe, build a story, and make the food look as delectable as possible.
 Typically, the recipe is chosen first and the styling decisions are made after.
 But, once in a while, a very special 'prop' comes along and begs to be found a recipe for.
 On a recent Saturday, my friend Paige and I braved the cold to pay the Chelsea flea market a visit.
 I was on the hunt for unique tableware - as I am often wont to be.
 There weren't a ton of tableware vendors that day but the one booth that was there was all I . . .

 Traditional Russian holiday tables always feature the same cast of characters.
-Without fail, these include Olivier salad (a heavily mayo-dressed potato salad), red caviar, and this eggplant "ikra" (pronounced eek-raa).
-Ikra is technically the Russian word for caviar but according to the interwebs, this roasted eggplant spread served as the "poor man's caviar".
+Without fail, these include Olivier salad (a mayo-dressed potato salad), red caviar, and this eggplant "ikra" (pronounced eek-raa).
+Ikra is the Russian word for caviar and according to the interwebs, this roasted eggplant spread served as "poor man's caviar".
 I don't really buy this story since caviar was pretty affordable in the Soviet Union - if you could find it, that is - and all men were poor.
 But hey, who am I to rewrite history?
 Terminology aside, this eggplant caviar is one of . . .